Lunar Eclipses for Beginners

 The phase known as New Moon can not actually be seen because the illuminated side of the Moon is then pointed away from Earth.
 The rest of the phases are familiar to all of us as the Moon cycles through them month after month.
 Did you realize that the word month is derived from the Moon's 29.5 day period?

-To many of us, Full Moon is the phase of love and romance.
+The Full Moon is popularly known as the phase of love and romance.
 When the Moon is Full, it rises at sunset and is visible all night long.
 At the end of the night, the Full Moon sets just as the Sun rises.
 None of the Moon's other phases have this unique characteristic.
 It happens because the Moon is directly opposite the Sun in the sky when the Moon is Full.
 Full Moon also has special significance with regard to eclipses.

 Geometry of the Sun, Earth and Moon During an Eclipse of the Moon